crosswalk-project/crosswalk-developer-tools-eclipse-plugin/README.md

+# This project is DEPRECATED!

+Given that the Eclipse Android Developer Tools are [not supported anymore](http://android-developers.blogspot.de/2015/06/an-update-on-eclipse-android-developer.html), we have stopped maintaining this plugin.
+As of Crosswalk 18, the plugin doesn't work.

 ## Introduction ##

 Crosswalk Developer Tools Eclipse plugin is a suite of tools to develop Crosswalk Applications which extends generic Eclipse to be able to create a Crosswalk Application project, import an exist project from file system or export the Crosswalk Application to be an .apk for running on Android emulator or device.